ssiwan/kmt/README.md

 ### Knowledge Development
 #### Requirement 7: Have the ability to update and improve KAs and access the value of usage as input to predicting new records or record types.

 The DHS KMT is designed to use an article Review feature for users to assess the value of the article being viewed.
-The reviews are recorded in the database and reflected in a scorecard on the homepage.
+The review ratings are recorded in the database and reflected in a scorecard on the homepage.
 From the Article Page, user selects Edit.

 ![](https://github.com/dhsynergetech/kmt/blob/master/ImagesForReadme/ArticlePage.png)